Telefonica/opengateway-developers-website/v0/catalog/qod/qod.md

 ---
 title: Quality on Demand API
+category:
+  uri: API Catalog
+content:
+  excerpt: >-
-excerpt: The QoD API allows the developer to optimize the network traffic on their customers' devices on demand.
+    The QoD API allows the developer to optimize the network traffic on their customers' devices on demand.
-category: 681879c3afc1a0003709c745
 ---

 One good example is an application for enriching the audience experience when attending a live sporting event: add the capability to watch replays of relevant games.